JimmyTai/esp8266-AWSIoT/README.md

+# Suggest using ESP32 instead of ESP8266
+**This repo is deprecated**, please using the new MCU ESP32.
+ESP32 have WI-FI and BLE dual wireless function.
+It also brings more heap memory and better performance.

 # esp8266-AWSIoT
 This repo includes the improved esp8266 arduino firmware which checkout from v2.3.0 official repo and the library which helps you loading certification and private key.